erhard-lab/HetSeq/README.md

 	svm_results <- HetseqClassify(data, trajectories, score.name="score.name", num_cores=8)

  This is a mimial example of running the classifier.
 The score.name refers to the name of a meta data column which contains the information on treatment outcome (e.g. viral load, gene expression score of target genes, ...).
 From this, and the quantiles parameter (default: c(0.25, 0.75)), cells are divided into Low, Middle and High response groups.
 Finally, the classifier tries to predict either Low or High responses.
-All of these factors paramters can be changed via the quantiles, compareGroups and posClass features.
-Instead to the score.name parameter, you can provide a vector of predefined response groups via the score.group parameter.
+All of these factors can be changed via the quantiles, compareGroups and posClass paramters.
+Instead of automatically generating response groups via score.name, you can provide a vector of predefined response groups via the score.group parameter.
 In that case, the compareGroups parameter must be adapted to fit the manually defined response group names.

-You can further specify additional informative features with the basefeatures parameter and, if you want to save runtime, specify a subset of genes to analyze:
+You can further specify additional informative features (= meta data columns in the seurat object) with the basefeatures parameter and, if you want to save runtime, specify a subset of genes to analyze:

-	svm_results <- HetseqClassify(data, trajectories, score.name="score.name", basefeatures = c("cellcycle_score"), genes = gene_subset, num_cores=8)
+	svm_results <- HetseqClassify(data, trajectories, score.name="score.name", basefeatures = c("informativeFeature1", "informativeFeature2"), genes = gene_subset, num_cores=8)
  	PlotClassify(svm_results)

 The PlotClassify-function then directly generates an AUC-plot to visualize these results.

-## Identifying causal pathway modulators with a Causal Inference approach
+## Identifying causal pathway modulators with Causal Inference

-If you want to restrict the list of reported candidate genes to strictly causal genes, you can call the causal inference approach in a similar way:
+If you want to restrict the list of reported candidate genes to strictly causal genes, you can call the doubleML approach in a similar way:

 	svm_results <- HetseqDoubleML(data, trajectories, score.name="score.name", basefeatures = c("cellcycle_score"), genes = gene_subset, background = background_genes, num_cores=32)
  	PlotDoubleML(svm_results)